-Using the lana iuaa
+A cat with its kill.

+Osing The language.

-A. A. Write sentences with the 4 words from answer 12 as a noun and d a verb to help remember. - \ b) verb:
+A. Write sentences with work, dust, kill and damoage 2 as a noun and a verb to help remember the meaning.

+a) verb:

+noun:

+b) verb:

+noun:

 c) verb:

+noun:

 d) verb:

+noun:

-- B. Talk to the students in the class. - 1.
-Are breathing diseases common in your cities?
+B. Talk to the students in the class.

+- 1. Are breathing diseases common in your cities?
 Why or why not? - 2.
 How many students in the class have breathing problems (e.g. asthma) from dust, dirty air or from flowers and grass? - 3.
-How many students want to work in health jobs?
+How many students want to work in jobs to do with health?